soenkesoos/InfoPraktikum2/README.md

 ```

 ### 4. Build and Run the Project
-To build and run the project use the run menu
+To build and run the project use the run menu.
+The first time might give some errors.

+### 🎉 You're Ready!
+Your environment is now ready to edit, build, and run your code.

+## ‼️Contribution
+Please consider contributing to the project